Rumidom/Meme-Reciever/README.md

 ![Wiring](https://github.com/Rumidom/Meme-Reciever/blob/main/images/Wiring.jpg)

 ## Install the script
-using [thonny](https://thonny.org/) or other micropython IDE upload the contents of the lib folder main.py and your config.txt
+using [thonny](https://thonny.org/) or other micropython IDE upload the contents of the lib folder, main.py and your config.txt

 ## 3D printing files